Lukhausen/Lepus/typst/supercharged-dhbw/chapters/introduction.typ

 if trained with RL.
 Although finetuning the generator with RL is a natural next step, it is intentionally not the focus of this work."])

-This statement indicates the potential to fine-tune an LLM using this reward model to leverage chain-of-thought reasoning during inference.
+This statement suggests the possibility of fine-tuning an LLM with this reward model, thereby enabling it to leverage chain-of-thought reasoning during inference.
 Approximately a year later, on September 12, 2024, OpenAI released o1 — the first LLM designed to incorporate chain-of-thought reasoning in its inference process by default.
 It demonstrated superior performance across mathematical and logical reasoning benchmarks at the time of its release. @openai2024o1systemcard

 Despite these advances, o1 still exhibits limitations with certain reasoning tasks.
 For example: